 Fayette and South Fayette, West Virginia were established along the Chesapeake & Ohio Railroad (C&O) when it was completed through the New River Valley in January 1873.

-Fayette was a company town developed by the Fayette Coal & Coke Company c.
-1886 with the adjoining mines worked until 1916 with the exception of 1900-01 when they were operated by the Low Moor Iron Company under a short term lease.
+Following the completion of the railroad, Blume founded the Fayette Coal & Coke Company and opened the Fayette Mine.
+3 A community developed around the mine and a post office was opened in 1875.
+The mines were worked until 1916 with the exception of 1900-01 when they were operated by the Low Moor Iron Company under a short-term lease.
 2 The mines were then operated by the Fayette Smokeless Coal Company until 1918 and then by the Reliance Coal & Coke Company until 1920.
 The mines were later operated by the Hood Coal Company from 1945 until 1950 and by the Fayette Low Ash Coal Company in the 1960s.

 - Guide sign at Fayette Station Bridge.